 One cannot mention either skiing or snowboarding in Iceland without the mountainous Tröllaskagi Peninsula quickly cropping up.
 It is here, deep in the North, where backcountry and ski mountaineering truly comes alive.

-It is thought tales of the Huldufólk were originally spread, in part, to prevent children from wandering off into the raw Icelandic wilderness.
+It is thought tales of the Huldufólk were spread initially, in part, to prevent children from wandering off into the raw Icelandic wilderness.
 Over time, however, they became a symbol of the purity and the wild character of Iceland's nature.

-Situated between the Eyjafjörður and Skagafjörður fjords, there is such an abundance of stunning vistas surrounding the peninsula that forgetting a camera should be considered a criminal offence.
+Situated between the Eyjafjörður and Skagafjörður fjords, there is such an abundance of stunning vistas surrounding the peninsula that forgetting a camera should be considered a criminal offense.

 The Tröllaskagi Peninsula is, perhaps, best known for heli-skiing.
-If you were looking for an extreme winter sport experience in Iceland, this is your best bet by far, with thousands of slopes to explore, many of which run all the way down to the Atlantic Ocean!
+If you were looking for an extreme winter sports experience in Iceland, this is your best bet by far, with thousands of slopes to explore, many of which run down to the Atlantic Ocean!

-Tow lifts are traded in for an AS 350 B2 Ecureuil Astar helicopter - the workhorse of the heli-skiing industry - and flown by some of the most experienced and skilled pilots on the planet (they are, in fact, sought after internationally because of their experience and training in notorious Arctic conditions.)
+Tow lifts are traded in for an AS 350 B2 Ecureuil Astar helicopter - the heli-skiing industry's workhorse - and flown by some of the most experienced and skilled pilots on the planet (they are sought after internationally because of their experience and training in notorious Arctic conditions.)

-With thousands of logged flights under their belt, it is easy to trust the safe and reliable journey to and from the interior of Tröllaskagi, leaving more head space to concentrate on shreddin’ that gnar (...snowboarding lingo, so I hear.)
+With thousands of logged flights under their belt, it is easy to trust the safe and reliable journey to and from the interior of Tröllaskagi, leaving more headspace to concentrate on shreddin’ that gnar (...snowboarding terms, so I hear.)

 With the tours often improvisational in nature, pilots taxi guests from the bottom of the slopes to the peaks, making for a simple and, in many ways, relaxing commute.
 The adventure doesn’t stop there, of course!
-Guides, well equipped and knowledgeable of the terrain, will lead their guests cross country in search of the perfect run.
+Guides, well equipped and knowledgeable of the terrain, will lead their guests across the country searching for the perfect run.

 Photo by Aurora Arktika

-There is something truly unique, even magical, about viewing the peninsula from on board a helicopter.
-The sheer expanse of the region becomes immediately clear, with mountainscapes extending over the horizon and beyond.
+There is something truly unique, even magical, about viewing the peninsula from onboard a helicopter.
+The sheer expanse of the region becomes immediately apparent, with mountainscapes extending over the horizon and beyond.
 Because of Iceland’s position midway between Europe and North America, heli-skiing here makes for the perfect weekend getaway.

 In truth, Iceland offers skiers and snowboarders an entirely new landscape to traverse.
 With such an incredible expanse of the wilderness yet to be conquered, it’s easy to forget that winter sport here is an exponentially growing and ambitious industry, with ever new challenges permeating the horizon.

-Consequently, riders taking to the slopes here have almost endless opportunity to sharpen their skills and experience the country's nature from their own, insider perspective.
+Consequently, riders taking to the slopes here have almost endless opportunities to sharpen their skills and experience the country's nature from their own, insider perspective.